 The telepresence robot, developed by Double Robotics, provides a revolutionary solution for arts organisations such as Hastings Contemporary in overcoming barriers of isolation.
-The gallery is delighted that through its adoption of this technology it will be able to continue to support families, children and older visitors alike, offering opportunities to enter the gallery space from the comfort of a sofa, bed or kitchen table.
+The gallery is delighted that through its adoption of this technology it will be able to continue to support families, children, and older visitors alike, offering opportunities to enter the gallery space from the comfort of a sofa, bed or seat at the kitchen table.

 Moreover, Hastings Contemporary’s robot tours will help to communicate more widely the lived experiences of those with disabilities in a creative and collaborative manner, and will contribute to scientific research.

 “My family and I moved from the States to Switzerland this year, where I’ve taken on a position at a local independent school.
 Like everyone, we’ve been largely housebound due to the coronavirus pandemic.
 I would recommend this experience to anyone.
 It was unique, and the personalities of the museum staff really made it enjoyable.
 I will note that my whole family loved it – me, my wife and our three kids.”

 “Many thanks for today’s robot tour.
 Loved the Sutherland.
 Wonderful gallery space you have there.
 Until the next tour…”

 “The Robot tour was very interesting, it made for a nice break in these lockdown times.”